mi4code/termila/README.md

 # termila
-*terminal app wrtten in Rust based on HUI*
+*terminal app written in Rust based on HUI*

 to build and run: `cargo run --release`